dima4p/challenge_bowling/README.md

 * I've skipped creating specs for Ability, so they have to be written
 * To add more players
 * To add more tracks
+* To replace ascii with pictures in Games#show

 ## The task